Instability of conformally K\"ahler, Einstein metrics: Introduction

 \section{Introduction}

 Einstein metrics are considered \textit{optimal} in Riemannian geometry, especially in dimension $4$.
-Their \textit{stability} in physics or as fixed points of Ricci flow is a crucial question: one should be able to perturb away from unstable metrics.
-In both contexts, the \textit{stability} is defined as being a local maximum of the Hilbert-Einstein functional $\mathcal{S}:g\mapsto \int_M \Scal^gdv_g$, or Perelman's functionals--which are equivalent at second perturbative order at Einstein metrics.
+Their \textit{stability} in physics or as fixed points of Ricci flow is a crucial question: one should be able to go away from unstable metrics by applying Ricci flow.
+In both contexts, the \textit{stability} is defined as being a local maximum of the Hilbert-Einstein functional $\mathcal{S}:g\mapsto \int_M \Scal^gdv_g$ among Yamabe metrics, or of Perelman's functionals among general metrics--these conditions are equivalent to second perturbative order at Einstein metrics.

-For Ricci-flat metrics, special holonomy implies stability, and an open question is that of the converse, which is sometimes formulated as a conjecture, see \cite{Ach20} under more assumptions. \begin{ques}[Folklore] Are Ricci-flat metrics with \emph{generic} holonomy \emph{unstable}? \end{ques} Stability is a subtle question which has mostly been studied on the most symmetric Einstein metrics, and instabilities have been detected numerically on some of the simplest Einstein metrics, \cite{You83a,You83b}.
+For Ricci-flat metrics, special holonomy implies stability, see for instance \cite{DaiWanWei05}.
+An open question is that of the converse, which is sometimes formulated as a conjecture, see \cite{Ach20} under more assumptions. \begin{ques}[Folklore] Are Ricci-flat metrics with \emph{generic} holonomy \emph{unstable}? \end{ques} Stability is a subtle question which has mostly been studied on the most symmetric Einstein metrics, and instabilities have been detected numerically on some of the simplest Einstein metrics, \cite{You83a,You83b}.

 In this article, we tackle the question for essentially all known examples of compact or complete Einstein $4$-manifolds with nonnegative scalar curvature at once.
 This is because, all known examples of Einstein metrics with nonnegative scalar curvature and curvature decay at infinity have a specific structure: they are \textit{conformally Kähler}, or \textit{Hermitian}.
 This condition is also called \textit{type $D^+$} in the physics literature by analogy with the Petrov classification in Lorentzian geometry.